SECURITY TIPS

 Should you trust that email or text message?

-With electronic messaging being a mainstay of personal and professional communication, malicious actors often utilize email and text messages in an attempt to steal personal or private information.
+With electronic messaging being a mainstay of personal and professional communication, malicious actors often utilize email and text messages when they attempt to steal personal or private information.
 Phishing messages are crafted to look legitimate but contain malicious programming or content used to capture sensitive data, which can put you and the University at risk.

 Fortunately, there are simple ways to spot a phishing email.
 Here are some warning signs to look out for: